Azure/kafka-sink-azure-kusto/README.md

 - As with all Kafka Connect connectors, parallelism comes through the setting of connector tasks count, a sink property

 ### 3.15.
-Authentication & Authroization to Azure Data Explorer
+Authentication & Authorization to Azure Data Explorer

 - Azure Data Explorer supports Azure Active Directory authentication.
 For the Kusto Kafka connector, we need an Azure Active Directory Service Principal created and "admin" permissions granted to the Azure Data Explorer database.